Randware/JChad/README.md

 ### Prerequisites

-> To build JChad from the source code, you need to install the following _tools_:
+> To build JChad from source, you need to install the following _tools_:

   * [Git](https://git-scm.com/downloads) (To clone the repository)
   * [Maven](https://maven.apache.org/install.html) (To build the project)